Joanna and Peter Care Home in Oregon City, OR

 Pros

-• pro Helen was wonderful with the mom.
+• pro Helen was wonderful with mom.

 • pro She did everything in her power to make mom comfortable.

-• pro The care at the home is absolutely wonderful.
+• pro The care is compassionate.

 • pro The caregivers are caring and engaged with the residents.